-Develop strong relationships with families and work collaboratively with community members and service providers to meet families' need.
+FAMILY AND COMMUNITY PARTNERSHIPS Develop strong relationships with families and work collaboratively with community members and service providers to meet families' needs.

-Content Area 5: Health, Safety, and Nutrition
+Content Area 5: HEALTH, SAFETY, AND NUTRITION

 Support culturally relevant family and caregiver routines that promote health, well-being, and development of the child.